zawmai/searchspring/README.md

 - If on the first page, then hide or disable the previous-page button
 - If on the last page, then hide or disable the next-page button.
 - When N-Page is clicked, then make a request with "page" parameter for the desired page.
+- Display product results when someone types into searchbar and click the search button

 ### Wireframe